maxzheng/great-life-guide/double.md

 your interests.
 If you are short on time, try out [Blinkist](https://www.blinkist.com/) where they provide a summary of key points in many books.
 I prefer to read the original as it provides more context.
 In Amazon's Kindle app, the `Send a Free Sample` option is a great way to preview before you buy!

+### #6 Love Yourself

+Love your fears, flaws, and failures as they are a part of you.
+Most people have strong negative feelings toward them and hence shy away and do everything they can to avoid them.
+While that seems to make sense, but they are actually making you weaker, which is less attractive.
+The right approach to overcome them is by loving them just like your own kids , then you will become stronger and they will naturally disappear.

+But how do you love them, you ask?
+Easy, whenever you feel, see, or experience them, instead of feeling bad about it, replace it with love immediately:

+* Instead of feeling afraid, tell yourself "I love this feeling of fear" and actually create the feeling of love for it and be excited.
+Do that a few times, and bam, you would overcome the fear!
+* Instead of thinking how much you don't like the scar on your face and how much others won't either, tell yourself that you love it because that is who you are right now and everyone should respect and love you as-is -- if not, they can keep their shallow love as it doesn't help you in the long run.
+Same for any mental scars.
+* Instead of trying to succeed by avoiding failures, love your failures as it is one of the best ways to learn and become stronger, therefore making you successful at the end.
+Every failure is an opportunity, take it with grace and be thankful!

+Just love everything about yourself, and all the negativity inside and outside of you will naturally disappear, and **you will be stronger and become unstoppable**!

 Updates
 -------